j-slaughter/j-slaughter/README.md

 - 📫 How to reach me ...
 - Check out my linkedin: www.linkedin.com/in/j-slaughter

 - ✨ I love being a creative nerd!
-Artistic problem-solving is what I love to do.
+Artistic problem-solving is what I do.
 - Willing to contribute to open source projects!

 <!---